Sani96/quick-debug-log-viewer/README.txt

 Yes — just click the “Clear Log” button to safely empty the log file.

 == Screenshots ==
-1. View your debug.log directly in the admin panel.
+1. View and filter your debug.log directly in the admin panel.

 == Changelog ==

+= 1.0.2 =
+* Added sticky scroll-to-top and scroll-to-bottom buttons inside the log viewer
+* Added filter controls to view only Fatal errors, Warnings, Notices, or all logs
+* Styled UI controls to match the WPSani brand (compact, modern, accessible)
+* Improved usability and readability for long debug logs

 = 1.0.1 =
 * Updated menu label for clarity